mach0/dangerdeep/dangerdeep/modernize-readme.txt

 	PROJECT!
 15. or earlier: get rid of all the configuration options, we use SSE and all modern stuff automatically!
 16. Turn on -Wall
+17. Sound sfx are not loaded (wav expected, ogg provided)

 Changes that have been started in code comparison: